IdahoLabResearch/Faraday/README.md

 ##### Backups

 To create a backup of data you load into Postgres, you need to run a few commands.
 First, list running containers with `docker container ps`.
 The name of the postgres container should be `faraday-postgres-1`.
 Then, shell into the container by running `docker exec -it faraday-postgres-1 bash`.
 You should have shelled into the container.
 Next, run `pg_dump -U faraday > /usr/src/database/postgres/backups/$(date +%Y%m%d_%H%M%S).sql`

+### Deployments

+Once you've made changes to either the code or the database, it's time for a deployment.

+If you've made changes to the data, you need to dump the database and move it into the `/database/postgres/init` directory.
+Name the SQL dump `init.sql`.
+When you deploy the application, the database will start up by reading in the data in `init.sql`.